lavaraja/redis_rdbms/README.md

 We would like improve performance of time critical applications currently facing bottleneck issues due to underlying RDBMS limitations.

 Limitations:

-Currenlty this tool supports only below tables.
+Tool supports only tables with timestamp column.
+This column is used for capturing updated rows.

-Your table should have primary key and timestamp column.
+Table should have primary key and timestamp column.

-Currently only PostgreSQL is only supported as RDBMS paltform.Support for Other RDBMS version are comming soon.

 Usage :